Norion12/CollegeProjects/README.md

 I think that a good team member will be open with their fellow programmers.
 Not only to let coworkers know your progress, so they can better understand how a project is progressing, but also to ask for help when needed.
 I think a very hard thing for some people is asking for help.
 Most people would rather figure out a problem themselves, but in a company setting, asking for help early can save time and money on a project.
 Keeping this open communication with your team members is both good for you, and for the health of the team and the project.

+# CS-300 Data Structures and Algorithms

+What was the problem you were solving in the projects for this course?

+In this course we covered different data structures and how to evaluate them for runtime efficiency.
+Using Big O notations we covered many different storage methods, sorts, and structures and tried to find out which ones were the best suited for certain programs.

+How did you approach the problem?
+Consider why data structures are important to understand.

+I did a lot of research on my own, watching videos on how the different data structures worked, videos were very helpful in understanding how the sorts were moving through the data.
+Data structures are important to understand at a base level because they can affect how well a program runs.
+Picking a sort algorithm that is efficient verses one that is not can make the difference between a bad program and a good one.
+While both can work, one will run better than the other, and at certain data loads, may not work on a system depending on how inefficient the algorithm is.

+How did you overcome any roadblocks you encountered while going through the activities or project?

+When I got stuck, which happened many times in this course, I looked up as many videos and tutorials online as I could.
+Also, when I got stuck coding, taking a break from the code and coming back later always worked well in keeping me moving forward.

+How has your work on this project expanded your approach to designing software and developing programs?

+I think this course more than any other so far has helped me understand writing code at a deep level.
+This class was very challenging, but I feel like I can write in C++ much better now.
+In the future I cannot comfortably say which data structures would suit a project, and I now can also check runtime for inefficiencies.

+How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

+I learned how to write better pseudocode and developed my style of commenting within the code.
+I feel like my work is not only more and more functional, but also can be read better by anyone else working on code with me.